fsuri/Basil_SOSP21_artifact/README.md

 ### General

-The artifact contains, and allows to reproduce, experiments for all figures included in the paper.
+This artifact contains, and allows to reproduce, experiments for all figures included in the paper #108: "Basil: Breaking up BFT with ACID transactions".

 It contains a prototype implemententation of Basil, a replicated Byzantine Fault Tolerant key-value store offering interactive transactions and sharding.
 The prototype uses cryptographically secure hash functions and signatures for all replicas, but does not sign client requests on any of the evaluated prototype systems, as we delegate this problem to the application layer.
 The Basil prototype can simulate Byzantine Clients failing via Stalling or Equivocation, and is robust to both.
 While the Basil prototype uses tolerates many obvious faults such as message corruptions, duplications, it does *not* exhaustively implement defences against arbitrary failures or data format corruptions, nor does it simulate all possible behaviors.
 For example, while the prototype implements fault tolerance (safety) to leader failures during recovery, it does not include code to simulate these, nor does it implement explicit exponential timeouts to enter new views that are necessary for theoretical liveness under partial synchrony.